danvuk567/Excel_VBA-Custom-SQL-Query-Tool/README.md

 ![Equity_Screening_Tool_Sectors.jpg](https://github.com/danvuk567/Excel_VBA-Custom-SQL-Query-Tool/blob/main/images/Equity_Screening_Tool_Sectors.jpg?raw=true)

 The following procedures will load the Sector ComboBox, the Sub-industries ComboBox and the Equities ComboBox.
 The tables are related and there is a **one-to-many relationship** between *Sectors* and *Sub_industries*.
 Sub-Industries has a **one-to-many relationship** with *Equities*.
-The Sub-Industried ComboBox is updated based on what is chosen in the Sectors ComboBox and the Equities ComboBox is updated based on what is chosen in the Sub-Industries ComboBox.
+The Sub-Industries ComboBox is updated based on what is chosen in the Sectors ComboBox and the Equities ComboBox is updated based on what is chosen in the Sub-Industries ComboBox.

         ' Update the Sectors ComboBox with Sectors
         Sub Update_Sectors(query_cell As String)